Interactive3DGraphicsCourse-UNIUD-2018/product-visualization-bportelli/README.md

 ## Prerequisites

-- read carefully all slides and notes up to lecture 15 before you start.
+- read carefully all slides and notes up to lecture 18 before you start.
 Try the proposed exercises.
-As you progress in the project, read also lectures up to 18 (post processing).
+As you progress in the project, read also lectures 19-20 (post processing).

 ## Hints